Make a movie. Make a difference. Tell your story.

 - History of Pittsburgh's Influence in WWII ($1,000)

-On Sunday, June 1, 2104, six winners of the 2014 Take a Shot at Changing the World contest were announced during our film festival at the AMC Loews Waterfront Theatre.
-Participants and supporters viewed entries on the big screen, and afterwards, enjoyed a catered reception.
+On Sunday, May 31, 2015 the winners of the 2015 Take a Shot: Teen Film Prize were announced during our film festival at the AMC Loews Waterfront Theatre.
+Participants and supporters viewed entries on the big screen.

-THANK YOU to all of our participants, sponsors and supporters of last year's event!!!
+THANK YOU to all of our participants, sponsors and supporters of this year's event!!!

 Check out some of the winning videos from previous years and start thinking about how YOU can tell your story!
 Make sure to enter your film for a chance to win!